-BIO101H Honors General Biology
+BIO101H Honors General Biology 5

-Honors General Biology examines the physical, chemical, and functional aspects common to all organisms and presents a general survey of all life forms.
-Students will have the opportunity to learn and apply scientific processes based on lecture, lab, class discussions, and activities, in addition to presenting and leading discussions on current scientific topics.
+Honors General Biology emphasizes the physical, chemical, and functional aspects common to all organisms and presents a general survey of life forms.
 Laboratory time is required.
 Honors General Biology fulfills part of the requirement for an Honors Certificate or Honors Diploma.
 Students cannot apply both BIO101 and BIO101H toward graduation.
 (F)